Richard Pitino: 2021–22

-On March 17, 2021, less than 24 hours after Pitino was fired by Minnesota, Pitino became the 22nd Head Coach in University of New Mexico program history.
+On March 17, 2021, less than 24 hours after he was fired by Minnesota, Pitino became the 22nd head coach in University of New Mexico program history.
 Coach Pitino immediately found success in recruiting by attacking the newly invigorated transfer portal.
-Coach Pitino brought future All-Mountain West performers Jaelen House (Arizona State) and Jamal Mashburn Jr (Minnesota) to Albuquerque as foundational pieces for the program.
-Under Pitino, UNM brought nine new incoming recruits to Albuquerque in hopes to improve upon a 6–16 record left by the coaching regime the previous year.
-UNM finished the year at 13-19 and 5-12 in conference play, however, UNM was highly competitive in majority of their games and even beat AP Poll ranked Wyoming Cowboys as Pitino's first signature win in the Duke City.
+Coach Pitino brought future All-Mountain West performers Jaelen House (Arizona State) and Jamal Mashburn Jr. (Minnesota) to Albuquerque as foundational pieces for the team.
+In total, Pitino brought nine incoming recruits to Albuquerque, hoping to improve upon the previous season's 6–16 record.
+UNM finished the year at 13–19 and 5–12 in conference play.
+However, UNM was highly competitive in the majority of their games and beat the AP poll-ranked Wyoming Cowboys, Pitino's first signature win in the Duke City.